GoAbroad

 by: SIT Study Abroad

-In Samoa: Social and Environmental Change in Oceania, discover the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.
-The launching point for the settlement of Polynesia, Samoa became the first Pacific Island to achieve independence in 1962.
-You will live in Apia, the cosmopolitan capital and the program’s base, and study social justice issues and efforts to protect the environment across the Pacific.
-Hear perspectives on social transitions, conservation, and resilience from Samoans and other Pacific Islanders and interact with Samoan university students.
-Visit Samoa’s largest island—the volcanic island of Savai‘i—to see the South Pacific's sea arches, blow holes, and lava flows.
-Journey to Fiji and witness how Oceania’s diverse comm...
+Discover the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.
+From your base in Apia, Samoa’s capital, study social justice issues and efforts to protect the environment across the Pacific.
+Hear perspectives on conservation and resilience from Samoans and other Pacific Islanders, and interact with local university students.
+Excursions include...

 Program Highlights